Binary threshold networks as a natural null model for biological networks: Abstract

 \section{Abstract}

 Spin models of neural networks and genetic networks are considered elegant as they are accessible to statistical mechanics tools for spin glasses and magnetic systems.
-However, the conventional choice of variables in spin systems may cause problems in some models when parameter choices are unrealistic from the biological perspective.
+However, the conventional choice of variables in spin systems may cause problems in some models when parameter choices are unrealistic from a biological perspective.
 Obviously, this may limit the role of a model as a template model for biological systems.
 Perhaps less obviously, also ensembles of random networks are affected and may exhibit different critical properties.
-We here consider a prototypical network model that is biologically plausible in its local mechanisms.
+We consider here a prototypical network model that is biologically plausible in its local mechanisms.
 We study a discrete dynamical network with two characteristic properties: Nodes with binary states 0 and 1, and a modified threshold function with $\Theta_0(0)=0$.
 We explore the critical properties of random networks of such nodes and find a critical connectivity $K_c=2.0$ with activity vanishing at the critical point.
+Finally, we observe that the present model allows a more natural implementation of recent models of budding yeast and fission yeast cell-cycle control networks.